 The society holds meetings on the third Tuesday of each month, 6:30-8:00 p.m., in the McLane Room (third floor) at Temple Public Library, 100 West Adams Avenue, in Temple.

-This year, all of our programs (except for December) include an on-line presentation by Lisa Louise Cooke, the owner of Genealogy Gems, a genealogy and family history multi-media company.
-Ms. Cooke is well respected for her genealogical expertise as a speaker and author, and her presentations are available to us through the society's subscription to her premium service Genealogy Gems for Societies.
+All of our programs for this year (except for December) include an on-line presentation by Lisa Louise Cooke, the owner of Genealogy Gems, a genealogy and family history multi-media company.
+Ms. Cooke is well respected for her genealogical expertise as a speaker and author, and her presentations are available to us through our subscription to her premium service Genealogy Gems for Societies.
 Each of her presentations provides valuable tips and techniques for genealogists.

 March 20 - Brick Walls: Cold Case Investigative Techniques